Poor Road Quality and Neglected Road Maintenance Accidents

 - the absence of guardrails near overhangs

 - steep grade in contravention of safety principles

 - excessively narrow lanes

-What an Accident Lawyer Can Do to Help
+What a Lawyer Can Do to Help

-All auto accidents are extremely fact-intensive situations requiring a great deal of investigation and analysis, and those attributable to neglected road maintenance or design defects are no different.
+All accidents are extremely fact-intensive situations requiring a great deal of investigation and analysis, and those attributable to neglected road maintenance or design defects are no different.
 The Law Firm of Jeremy Rosenthal will immediately launch a detailed examination of the evidence, review police reports, witness statements, and medical records in order to get to the heart of the legal issues presented.
 By aligning with engineers, accident reconstruction personnel and other experts, he will collaboratively build effective arguments to establish governmental or third-party liability for the harm suffered.

 These efforts will be made while also achieving timely compliance with the stringent limitations and notice requirements imposed by Colorado’s Government Immunity Act.
 Every precaution will be taken to ensure that the victim’s right to pursue compensation is preserved and asserted promptly and aggressively.